saigegit/SAIGE/README.md

 You should see a succesful run where all GPUs are used.
 The log should provide the IDs of the GPUs used.

-Currently, Step 2 is not optimized to use GPUs and is being developed to run multiple phenotypes in parallel.
+Currently, Step 2 is not optimized to use GPUs and but can run multiple phenotypes in parallel using nThreads.
 You can also test step 2 for a single phenotype by running the following:

 ```